ticruz38/graphql-codegen-svelte-apollo/readme.md

 ## Configuration

 - `clientPath` (default: null): Path to the apollo client for this project (should point to a file with an apollo-client as default export)
-- `asyncQuery` (default: null): By default, the plugin only generate observable queries, sometimes it may be usefule to generate promise-based query
+- `asyncQuery` (default: null): By default, the plugin only generate observable queries, sometimes it may be useful to generate promise-based queries

 Note: typescript and typescript-operations plugins are required.